 From time to time, the Company may be a party to certain legal proceedings in the ordinary course of business, including proceedings relating to the enforcement of the Company's rights under contracts with its portfolio companies.
-Other than the Great Value Storage Litigation described below, the Company is not currently subject to any material legal proceedings, nor, to our knowledge, is any material legal proceeding threatened against us.
+The Company is not currently subject to any material legal proceedings, nor, to our knowledge, is any material legal proceeding threatened against us.
+A summary of the legal proceedings that the Company was previously involved in with Great Value Storage, LLC is described below.